auth0/docs/articles/server-platforms/java-spring-security-mvc.md

 ---
-title: Auth0 Java Spring MVC Tutorial
+title: Auth0 Java Spring Security MVC Tutorial
-description: This tutorial will show you how to use the Auth0 Java Spring MVC SDK to add authentication and authorization to your web app.
+description: This tutorial will show you how to use the Auth0 Java Spring Security MVC SDK to add authentication and authorization to your web app.
-name: Java Spring MVC
+name: Java Spring Security MVC
 image: /media/platforms/spring.png
 tags:
   - quickstart